MiSTer-devel/Orao_MiSTer/README.md

 ```
 ![img](img/uputa.gif)

-To load a program, type:
+To load a program, press F12, select Load *.TAP and choose the desired file.
+It gets copied into the tape buffer and becomes available to the Orao loader routine.
+Next, you simply need to type:
 ```
 LMEM ""
 ```
 and press enter.
-Then press F12, select load and find the file to upload.
+Wait a bit and - voila!

 Please note the sound of audio tape is played during loading, you might want to **turn down your audio volume first**.